DISPATCH: Distilling Selective Patches for Speech Enhancement: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Research Foundation of Korea (NRF) grant (No. RS-2024-00337945) and STEAM research grant (No. RS-2024-00464269) funded by the Ministry of Science and ICT of Korea government (MSIT).
+This work is supported by the National Research Foundation of Korea (NRF) grant (No. RS-2024-00337945) and STEAM research grant (No. RS-2024-00464269) funded by the Ministry of Science and ICT of Korea government (MSIT), the BK21 FOUR program through the NRF grant funded by the Ministry of Education of Korea government (MOE).